Discrete Morse theory and localization: Three calculations

 Consider the Morse system $\Gamma = \{(b > y)\}$ on $\En{\X}$.
 Since both $x$ and $z$ lie in the span of $(b > y)$, only $t$ and $w$ are critical as before.
 Thus, one needs to compute $\Flo_\Gamma\En{\Sph}(t,w)$ in order to extract the homotopy type of $|\Delta\Flo_\Gamma\En{\Sph}|$.
 There are two types of zigzags to consider.
 First we have the trivial ones from (\ref{zz1}), and then we have the zigzags of type $t \to y \gets b \to w$.
 This second type is given by the poset product

 which is slightly more formidable than the ones hitherto encountered:

 By the vertical reduction of Remark \ref{rmk:reductions}, we may identify $x > y < b > x$ with $x$ and similarly $z > y < b > z$ with $z$.
 So the top left corner of the poset above corresponds to the right side of (\ref{zz1}) whereas the bottom right corner identifies with the left side of (\ref{zz1}).
-Rather than attempting to show the entire poset $\Flo_\Gamma\En{\Sph}(t,w)$ here as we did during the first two calculations, we hope to satisfy the reader with the following bit of impressionism:
+Thus, the poset $\Flo_\Gamma\En{\Sph}(t,w)$ may be geometrically realized as a filled-in square along with an additional path connecting two vertices across a diagonal:

 This poset clearly has the homotopy type of a circle, and so its suspension $|\Delta\Flo_\Gamma\En{\Sph}|$ recovers the homotopy type of $\Sph$.